INTERNATIONAL AGENCY FOR THE PREVENTION OF BLINDNESS-IAPB ITALY

 ORGANISATION AND OBJECTIVES

-The International Agency for the Prevention of Blindness-IAPB Italy – for the purpose of coordinating national and international activities – has a central structure composed of the Board of Directors, the National Scientific Committee and the National Committee of Statutory Auditors, while locally it has territorial branches (Regional and Provincial Committees).
+The Italian branch of the International Agency for the Prevention of Blindness-IAPB Italy – for the purpose of coordinating national and international activities – has a central structure composed of the Board of Directors, the National Scientific Committee and the National Committee of Statutory Auditors, while locally it has territorial branches (Regional and Provincial Committees).
 As per art.
 2 of its statute, among the main objectives of IAPB Italy is the prevention of blindness and vision rehabilitation of the visually impaired.
 More specifically, IAPB Italy carries out the following activities:

-A) disseminates at a national, regional and local level the knowledge of the main eye diseases, which can cause blindness or low vision at all ages, promoting and supporting information campaigns, conferences and scientific meetings.
-In addition, it publishes and distributes scientific and informative material;
+A) disseminates at a national, regional and local level the knowledge of the main eye diseases, which can cause blindness or low vision at all ages, promoting and supporting information campaigns, conferences and scientific meetings; in addition, it publishes and distributes scientific and informative material;

 B) promotes study and research initiatives, also through collaboration agreements with the Italian State, Italian Regions, universities and hospitals – ophthalmology departments and institutions with similar aims – as well as with any other public or private body, aimed at implementing the prevention of blindness, vision rehabilitation and the psychological and social recovery of the visually impaired;